bjarneo/http-status-cli/README.md

 Why
 ------
-I always forget what some status codes is and what they do.
-Therefore I find this tool handy to do a quick lookup.
+I always forget what some status codes is and what they do—therefore I find this tool handy to do a quick lookup.

 Installation
 ------